 It’s easy to focus on your struggle to find a job—and forget what you’ve done in the past.
 But I encourage you to:

 “Take time regularly and do the following: remind yourself about your accomplishments.
 Think about the compliments you received in previous roles and jobs.
 Think about the people you’ve helped along the way.”

 Priscilla’s Disclaimer: This job search article contains primarily faith-based content and will prove most relevant to the Christian who is unemployed and looking for paying work.

 While engaged in reflection today, I thought about my lengthy, traditional job search experiences.
-Upon reflection, I now notice something I didn’t when I started: I (unintentionally)relied on my efforts for the achievement of my goal – getting a job.
-Too much.
+Upon reflecting, I noticed something I hadn’t when I started: I relied on my efforts for the achievement of my goal—finding and getting a job offer—too much, and without grace.

 I wanted to re-enter the workforce quickly after my solo experience in elder care.
 In no way did I want my job search to fail.
 In no way did I want to experience the trap of long-term unemployment.
-And, I focused on learning and putting into action every job hunt tip and method I could with the hope of getting hired quickly.
+In no way did I want the guilt of not working hard enough.

 I’ve been walking through the unemployment wilderness for some time now.
-As someone experiencing long-term unemployment, I’m familiar with an unexpected change in life.
+As someone with the long-term unemployment experience, I’m familiar with an unexpected change in life.
 However, I’ve learned how to get through this—one of the hardest transitions of my life.

-Glancing back, I’ve learned a few things throughout this experience.
+Glancing back, I’ve learned a few things.
 And below, I’ll provide 7 of them.